-The TG currently assumes that with the exception of NCSD, Woodlands, GSWC, Phillips 66, and RWC, all other groundwater produced for outdoor use is attributable to sustaining plant life and replenishing soil profile storage, and that only rainfall generates percolation.
+The TG currently assumes that, with the exception of NCSD, Woodlands, GSWC, Phillips 66, and RWC, all other groundwater produced for outdoor use is attributable to sustaining plant life and replenishing soil profile storage, and that only rainfall generates percolation.
 Rural residences produce groundwater for indoor use in addition to outdoor use.
 The estimated amount of return flow from indoor use by rural residences is 180 AF.
 The estimated amount of return from urban outdoor water use is 44 percent of the water supplied by NCSD, Woodlands, GSWC, and RWC.
-The amount of return flow from outdoor water use is thus 44 percent of 5,626 AF (Table 3-3), or about 2,475 AF.
-There is no return flow occurs from Phillips 66's groundwater production.
-The estimated total return flow, which includes 2,475 AF from urban outdoor use, 786 AF from infiltration at WWTPs, and 180 AF of recharge from septic systems (see Section 5.6 Wastewater), is 3,440 AF in Calendar Year 2013.
+The amount of return flow from outdoor water use is thus 44 percent of 4,708 AF (Table 3-3), or about 2,072 AF.
+There is no return flow from Phillips 66's groundwater production.
+The estimated total return flow, which includes 2,072 AF from urban outdoor use, 598 AF from infiltration at WWTPs, and 180 AF of recharge from septic systems (see Section 5.6 Wastewater), is 2,850 AF in Calendar year 2014.

-The estimated consumptive use of water in the NMMA, computed by subtracting the return flow from the groundwater production, is approximately 12,900 AF.
+The estimated consumptive use of water in the NMMA, computed by subtracting the return flow from the groundwater production, is approximately 13,086 AF.